This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 And the drivers also narrated what we were seeing and gave us interesting facts on the background of the city.
 It was a nice way to see a lot of the city and hear about its history at the same time.

-This is a perfect example of a place where it’s very convenient to use a baby carrier or a stroller that is very simple to fold up quickly as you are frequently entering and exiting the bus.
+This is a perfect example of a place where it’s very convenient to use a baby carrier so you don’t have to keep folding up your stroller and hauling it on and off the bus.
+If you do bring a stroller, try to bring one that is simple to fold up quickly.

 Take the ferry to the Statue of Liberty